-After lunch return to talgarth stopping off in Trefeca to visit the museum at Coleg trefeca, the home of howell harris, the leader of the Welsh Methodist revival in the early 18th Century.
-Bring the afternoon to a close with a visit to the Church of St Gwendoline in talgarth.
-This historic Church dates back in places to the thirteenth century and is famous as the Church where howell harris was converted and eventually buried – If you are lucky you might hear the bell practice – as the six bells are capable of up to 38 peels.
+After lunch return to Talgarth stopping off in Trefeca to visit the museum at Coleg Trefeca, the home of Howell Harris, the leader of the Welsh Methodist revival in the early 18th Century.
+Bring the afternoon to a close with a visit to the Church of St Gwendoline in Talgarth.
+This historic Church dates back in places to the thirteenth century and is famous as the Church where Howell Harris was converted and eventually buried – If you are lucky you might hear the bell practice – as the six bells are capable of up to 38 peels.

 10.00 – 10.30 Visit the Welsh Crannog Interpretation centre.

-10.30 - 12.30 Follow the Llangors Lake trail to Llangasty Church and back.
+10.30 - 12.30 Follow the Llangorse Lake trail to Llangasty Church and back.

-12.30 - 2.00 Enjoy lunch at the lake or at one of the Llangors pubs.
+12.30 - 2.00 Enjoy lunch at the lake or at one of the Llangorse pubs.